elishacloud/Silent-Hill-2-Enhancements/README.md

 ### Installation

-1. Download the latest binary release from the repository's Release page and unzip it to the 'scripts' folder.
+1. Download the latest binary release from the repository's [Releases](https://github.com/elishacloud/Silent-Hill-2-Enhancements/releases) page and unzip it to the 'scripts' folder.
 If you don't have a scripts folder than check out the Silent Hill 2 [widescreen installation Guide](http://widescreenfix.townofsilenthill.com/SH2/).
 2. (optional) Edit the 'sh2-enhce.ini' config file for the settings you desire.

 ### Uninstallation